tramitit/guides/en/bulgaria/issuance_of_a_drivers_license.md

 ---
-title: "Issuance of a driver's license"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Bulgaria"]
+categories:
-meta_title: "Getting a Driver's License in Bulgaria"
-description: "A comprehensive guide on how to obtain a driver's license in Bulgaria"
+- Bulgaria
+date: '2024-06-07'
+description: Learn how to get a Bulgarian driver's license, including courses, tests, and documents needed.
+Find a driving school for training and exam costs.
 draft: false
+meta_title: 'Obtaining a Driver''s License in Bulgaria: Steps and Requirements'
+title: 'Obtaining a Driver''s License in Bulgaria: Steps and Requirements'
-translationKey: "bulgaria-issuance_of_a_drivers_license"
+translationKey: bulgaria-issuance_of_a_drivers_license
 ---

 ## Description
 ### What is it?